EleutherAI/sae-auto-interp/README.md

 # Introduction

-This is the legacy version of the code used to run the experiments on [link].
+This is the legacy version of the code used to run the experiments on [our blog post](https://blog.eleuther.ai/autointerp/).
 We will be using the most recent version for future work.

 # Recording feature activations.